aws-samples/amazon-pinpoint-segment-campaign-automation/README.md

 #### Introduction

-This repository contains a solution for automating the process of capturing your customers’ interests in a product category so you can tailor your marketing messages.
+This repository contains a solution for automating the process of capturing your customers’ interests in a product category, so you can tailor your marketing messages.
 It uses a series of AWS services including Amazon Pinpoint, AWS Step Functions, AWS Lambda, Amazon DynamoDB and Amazon Simple Notification Service (SNS).

 An AWS CloudFormation template will deploy an AWS Step Functions with a series of Lambdas, one Amazon DynamoDB table and three SNS topics.
 For a successful deployment, you will need to provide an existing Amazon Pinpoint project as well as a validated email address from where you can send emails from.

-This repository is part of a blog in which a step by step implementation guide can be found.
+This repository is part of a [blog post](#TODO: link-to-blog) where you can find step-by-step instructions.

 #### Architecture